variousauthors/LD29/README.md

 The work here relates to the collision detection being unable to resolve a good direction to send mario when resolving a diagonal collision pixel.

+I'm going to try using mario's incident vector to determine the side of the tile being collided with.
+Then I'll try to send the player in the normal direction from that side.

 Collision Detection
 -------------------

+Last night (May 8th) Chris Beaver played to 9-1 and experienced two bugs:

+- he died mysteriously in 9-1 when jumping against a corner.
+- he got stuck in the floor in 5-1 but did not die.
+This was after double jumping a great distance (I think)

 _RESOLVED_